KILTprotocol/docs/docs/chain/collator.md

   --execution=wasm
 ```

-If you want to be able to reach your own node via PolkadotJS Apps, add a `--ws-external` option to the collator options, before the `--` divider.
+If the node needs to be reachable via PolkadotJS Apps, the `--ws-external` flag must be added to the collator options, before the `--` divider.

 </TabItem>
 <TabItem value="Docker">